zchee/golang-wiki/GcToolchainTricks.md

 You can build the program using this package using `go build -ldflags="-X 'company/buildinfo.BuildTime=$(date)'"` to record the build time in the string.
 (The use of `$(date)` assumes you are using a Unix-style shell.)

-The string variable must exist, and it must be a variable, not a constant.
+The string variable must exist, it must be a variable, not a constant, and its value must not be initialized by a function call.
 There is no warning for using the wrong name in the `-X` option.
 You can often find the name to use by running `go tool nm` on the program, but that will fail if the package name has any non-ASCII characters, or a `"` or `%` character.